EmitImaging/py_lucam/README.md

 # py_lucam
 This repository contains the Python bindings for Lumenera's LuCam SDK, allowing you to interact with Lumenera cameras directly from Python.
+See **Teledyne Lumenera** [official's website](https://www.lumenera.com/) to acquire the proper drivers and SDK for your system.

+This package was tested on the following environment:
+* Ubuntu 22.04 with the SDK version 2.4.11.241
-This was currently tested on Ubuntu 22.04 with the Linux sdk version 2.4.11.241.
-This is currently only a partial implementation.
+* Windows 10 x64 with the SDK version 6.9.0

+**This is currently only a partial implementation.**

 ## Prerequisites
 Before you begin, ensure you have met the following requirements:

-- Python 3.9 or higher
+- Python 3.11 or higher
-- A C++ compiler that supports C++11 (e.g., GCC or Clang)
+- A C++ compiler that supports C++11 (e.g., MSVC, GCC or Clang)
-- Access to the Lucam API and its development libraries (version 2.4.11.241+)
+- Access to the Lucam SDK and its development libraries
+- Installed to Lumenera drivers for the camera

 ## Installation